matt-l-w/passivo/README.md

 This service has a separate directory for all the log operations.
 For each operation exactly one file exists e.g. `logs/create.py`.

+The service uses the secret key assigned to your slack app in order to authenticate requests.
+This can be found my going to the
+(API section of slack)[api.slack.com/apps/], selecting your app and clicking on the 'Basic Information' section.
+The secret key will need to be provided at deployment time using the env var `SLACK_SIGNING_SECRET`.

 ## Setup

 ```bash